keshavkalani15/EduQuest-AI-Quiz-Generator/README.md

 * Interaction: The frontend renders the quiz; JavaScript handles the "Submit" logic to calculate scores instantly without reloading the page.

 ## 📜 License
-This project was developed for educational purposes as a PBL-II project.
+This project was developed for educational purposes as a PBL project.